AOSC-Dev/MediaWriter/README.md

 To create a standalone package, use the `windeployqt` tool, included in your Qt installation.
 You will probably have to include a bunch of not included DLLs.

-It is also possible to crosscompile the application using the `MinGW` compiler suite in Fedora (and probably some other distros).
+It is also possible to crosscompile the application using the `MinGW` compiler suite in AOSC (and probably some other distros).

 #### Requirements